canboat/visual-analyzer/bin/README.md

 #### Configuration File

-The server looks for a `config.json` file in the server directory by default.
+The server looks for a `config.json` file at `~/.visual-analyzer/config.json` by default.
 You can specify a custom configuration file with the `--config` option.

 Example config.json:
 ```json